TomsCircuits/MWICheck/README.md

 The server on the other hand is never authenticated.

-Worst case, an attacker frim within your network could listen in on the exchanged SIP messages.
+Worst case, an attacker from within your network could listen in on the exchanged SIP messages.
 So they could gain the MWI status data.
 They could also pretend to be the server and send false MWI data.

 In a private network this is somewhat unlikely and will probably cause no real harm.
 But at the end of the day you have to assess the risk for yourself.